Herston, Queensland: Geography

-Herston is located 5.2 km by car north of the Brisbane CBD.
+Herston is located 2.9 km by car north of the Brisbane CBD.

 The area of Herston includes the Herston Health Precinct on its eastern side.
 This includes the Royal Brisbane and Women's Hospital, the Queensland Institute of Medical Research and the Herston Quarter which is a development site to replace the former Royal Children's Hospital which moved to another site in 2014.
 Herston also includes the Ballymore Stadium Rugby Union venue in the northwest and Victoria Park on the southern side of Herston Road.
-The park includes the Victoria Park golf course and the heritage-listed former Victoria Park Golf Clubhouse built in 1931.
+The park includes the Victoria Park golf facilities and the heritage-listed former Victoria Park Golf Clubhouse built in 1931.

-The rest of Herston is mostly a residential suburb, with some areas of light industry near the main roads.
-Many of Herston's residents are employed by the hospital or nearby at the Queensland University of Technology in Kelvin Grove.
-There is also a significant student population that studies at the university.

 The Herston Quarter is a 5 ha development site in Herston adjacent to the Royal Brisbane and Women's Hospital on the site of the former Royal Children's Hospital which was merged into the Queensland Children's Hospital in South Brisbane.
 The site includes the restoration of the historic Royal Brisbane Hospital Nurses' Homes.

+The rest of Herston is mostly a residential suburb.